paulvpop/spot-elevation-creation-from-dem/README.md

-This workflow will guide you on how to create spot elevation/spot heights in QGIS at randomly sampled points within a boundary using a digital elevation model.
-This will be useful when creating maps of legally protected areas/community conserved areas/trekking routes.
+This workflow will guide you i) on how to mark spot elevations at various randomly selected and spaced points within a boundary.
+You can also mark them on non-randomly selected spots.
+Spot elevations are a less information-dense representation of elevation/mean height above sea level compared to contour lines.
+It's largely for a broad understanding of the elevational pattern of an area rather than rigorous analysis of the elevational pattern.
+In addition, this workflow will guide you ii) on how to create points for the highest and lowest elevations within an area of interest with the use of a Python script run through QGIS.

+Requirements:
+QGIS v.3.x installed
+A digitial elevation model like ALOS or SRTM.

-This repository has been authored by Paul Pop.
+This workflow has been authored by Paul Pop.

 This work was carried out under the BIRD lab, ATREE, Bengaluru (PI: Rajkamal Goswami).

-Requirements:
-1) QGIS v.3.+ installed
-2) A digitial elevation model like ALOS or SRTM.